Canon SX410 vs Olympus E-PL3

 It is notable that the E-PL3 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX410 does not feature such an accessory-socket.

-Both the SX410 and the E-PL3 have been discontinued, but can regularly be found used on eBay.
+Both the SX410 and the E-PL3 have been discontinued, but can regularly be found used on ebay.
 The E-PL3 was replaced by the Olympus E-PL5, while the SX410 was followed by the Canon SX420.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the SX410 and E-PL3 can be found, respectively, in the Canon SX410 Manual (free pdf) or the online Olympus E-PL3 Manual.

 So what conclusions can be drawn?
 Is the Canon SX410 better than the Olympus E-PL3 or vice versa?
 The listing below highlights the relative strengths of the two models.